New York - Off-site Internships

 Grand Meridian Clinic

 Located in the rear of the Kamwo Herb and Tea Company, the Grand Meridian Clinic sees patients from all over the world who are visiting Chinatown.
-The supervisor provides interns with the opportunity to sharpen herb identification skills by presenting samples from Kamwo's extensive pharmacy.
-Additionally, an aspect of eastern nutrition through the preparation of soups and teas for tasting is presented along with participating in herb processing (i.e. honey-fried herbs, vacuum packing) and observing raw herb prescription filling in the extensive traditional pharmacy.
+The supervisor provides interns with the opportunity to sharpen herb identification skills by presenting samples from Kamwo's extensive herbal dispensary.
+Additionally, an aspect of eastern nutrition through the preparation of soups and teas for tasting is presented along with participating in herb processing (i.e. honey-fried herbs, vacuum packing) and observing raw herb prescription filling in the extensive traditional herbal dispensary.

 St. John’s Riverside Hospital (Yonkers)